Generic Name: Caffeine Oral Solution (cah FEEN)

 Give caffeine oral solution as ordered by your child's doctor.
 Read all information given to you.
 Follow all instructions closely.

-- Follow how to give this medicine as you have been told by your child's doctor.
+- Follow how to give caffeine oral solution as you have been told by your child's doctor.
 Do not give more than you were told to give.

 - Give caffeine oral solution at the same time of day.

 - Measure liquid doses carefully.
-Use the measuring device that comes with this medicine.
+Use the measuring device that comes with caffeine oral solution.
 If there is none, ask the pharmacist for a device to measure caffeine oral solution.

 - Throw away any part of opened vial not used after use.